jupf/staticlog/README.md

 val logger = Log.kotlinInstance()
 logger.debug("This message is from an individual logger instance")
 ```
+The interface of individual log instances is exactly the same as the interface for the static Log class.
 ### FormatBuilders in Kotlin
 Here are all possible FormatBuilders: